AnshumanSrivastava108/BadlaavFoundation-NGO-Website/README.md

    This section contains testimonials from current and formal volunteers.
 Volunteers have expressed their views on the foundation.

 6. Blogs Section
    Badlaav Foundation frequently publishes blogs on topics such as education crises.
-The section contains the latest blogs by Badlaav members.
+The section contains the latest blogs.

 ### Goals:

 - Creating NGO Awareness – Building awareness for NGO was the primary goal.
-The various campaigns run by the NGO lacked online visibility.
 It was essential to boost the online presence of the NGO.
 - Look for new volunteers – Look for potential volunteers or corporates who would be willing to tie up with the organization for various CSR activities.

 ### Scalability:

 - It will benefit the NGO by making it easy to search for the available resources.
-- When the work of NGOs will be made easy it will in turn benefit the people as they will get the resources which they might not be able to get due to lack of proper linking
+- When the work of NGOs will be made easy it will in turn benefit the people.
-- It will make it easy for the people who are willing to donate something because they would just have to post it on the portal without the need of going anywhere.
+- It will make it easy for the people who are willing to donate something to the NGO.

 ### Screenshots of different Sections of the Website